The Conference took place on Thursday, May 31st

 Student Union, Rhode Island College, Providence, RI 02908

-• A joint presentation by the Environment Council of Rhode Island and the Rhode Island College Office of Sustainability.
+• It was a joint presentation by the Environment Council of Rhode Island and the Rhode Island College Office of Sustainability.

 Thanks to our Generous Sponsors